davebenson/doom4-walkthrough/README.md

 At the beginning of the game, you wake up chained to an operating table As you break out of your bonds, four demons surround you, your first encounter with *The Possessed*.

-Before you have control, you kill one by hand, and grab a piston.
+Before you have control, you kill one by hand, and grab a pistol.

 Shoot the remaining three.